Federated Learning over Wireless Device-to-Device Networks: Algorithms and Convergence Analysis: Introduction

-A large number of recent works have proposed communication strategies and multi-access protocols for {\em FL in wireless star topologies} \cite{chen20CFL,zhu20broadband,zeng20EE,chen19joint,nishio19client}.
-At the physical layer, {\em over-the-air computation (AirComp)} was investigated in \cite{amiri20fading,ahn19distillation,zhu20broadband,liu20AirComp,guo21AGA,wei21noisy} as a promising solution to support simultaneous transmissions by leveraging the waveform superposition property of the wireless medium.
+A large number of recent works have proposed communication strategies and multi-access protocols for {\em FL in wireless star topologies} \cite{zhu20broadband,cao21feel,chen19joint,elgabi21scalable}.
+At the physical layer, {\em over-the-air computation (AirComp)} was investigated in \cite{amiri20fading,ahn19distillation,zhu20broadband,cao21feel,guo21AGA} as a promising solution to support simultaneous transmissions by leveraging the waveform superposition property of the wireless medium.
 Unlike conventional digital communication over orthogonal transmission blocks, AirComp is based on analog, e.g., uncoded, transmission, which enables the estimate of aggregated statistics directly from the received baseband samples.
 This reduces the communication burden, relieving the network from the need to decode individual information separately for all participating devices.
-The impact of AirComp on the performance of FL was studied in \cite{guo21AGA,wei21noisy}.
-The authors in \cite{guo21AGA} proposed an adaptive learning-rate scheduler and investigated the convergence of the resulting protocol.
-Reference \cite{wei21noisy} derived sufficient conditions in terms of signal-to-noise ratio (SNR) for the FL algorithm to attain the same convergence rate as in the ideal noiseless case.
+For example, the authors in \cite{guo21AGA} proposed an adaptive learning-rate scheduler and investigated the convergence of the resulting protocol.

-The literature on {\em decentralized FL in wireless D2D architecture} is, in contrast, still quite limited.
-A DSGD based algorithm termed MATCHA was proposed in \cite{wang19MATCHA} by accounting for interference among nearby links.
-Adopting a general interference graph, the scheme was based on sampling a matching decomposition of the graph, whereby the connectivity-critical links are activated with a higher probability.
-By relying on a matching decomposition, MATCHA schedules noiseless non-interfering communication links in parallel.
-No attempt was made to leverage non-orthogonal physical layer protocols such as AirComp.
-In contrast, in the conference version \cite{xing20FL} of this paper, wireless protocols for both digital and analog implementations of error-compensated DSGD were designed by including AirComp.
-However, no theoretical analysis was offered on the convergence of the considered wireless decentralized FL algorithms.